My Top Albums of 2021

 On why it’s not increased in value: sometimes you get buyers who do not want a signature on a book – that it “ruins” the artwork on the cover.
 Even if CGC authorized the signature, it still may not be what the buyer wants.
 Effectively, that signature may have just shunned away a potential buyer.

-As a collector, I personally do not buy already signed CGC books solely because I wasn’t there to have the story of its signing.
+Personally, I hesitate to buy an already signed CGC book solely because I wasn’t there to have the story of its signing.
 While yes, there would be provenance through the CGC, the provenance is not mine.
-Therefore I would ignore the Gold Banner and try to find the book without a signature.
+Therefore I would second guess the purchase and probably buy the book without a signature.
 Sale lost!

 Keep this all in mind if you’re a collector and are considering having someone sign your comic book.